 26. Tomorrow is a brand new day.

 No matter what you’re going through right now, things will get better.
 Today may have not been the best, but tomorrow is an entirely new chapter.
-I was having a really rough weekend and Alejandro reminded me of this on Saturday.
+I was having a really rough weekend and my husband, Alejandro reminded me of this affirmation on Saturday.
 Thought I’d share his encouraging words with you!

 27. I am capable of anything I set my mind to.